RevenueCat/revenuecat-docs/docs_source/Integrations & Events/third-party-integrations/onesignal.md

 # 1. Send device data to RevenueCat

-> 📘 Only OneSignal device-centric API versions supported (9.0 and below)
+> 📘 Only OneSignal's device-centric API versions supported (9.0 and below)
 >
 > Support for OneSignal's user-centric API versions (11.0 and above) coming soon.